Catostomidae: Recreational fishing

 Some Catostomidae, especially those of Ictiobus and Moxostoma, are the subject of major recreational fisheries while most are the subject of at least limited recreational fisheries.
 Throughout much of their range species are considered to be rough fish.
 Suckers have historically been scapegoated for human environmental destruction and their impacts on popular fish species such as Pacific salmon and smallmouth bass.
 This has led to their widespread and unnecessary destruction at the hands of ignorant anglers.

-Subfamilies, tribes, and genera
+Subfamilies and genera

+Catostomidae is classified into the following subfamilies and genera: